League of Social Democrats: History

-Founding and early years (2006–2010)
+Founding and early years (2006–10)

 The LSD was founded on 1 October 2006.
 The two Legislative Councillors, Leung Kwok-hung, activist from the April Fifth Action Group, and Albert Chan, former Democratic Party member, were the founding members.
 Radio host, author and former journalism professor Wong Yuk-man became the first Chairman of the party.

 In the participation in the 2007 Chief Executive Election of Alan Leong, the League of Social Democrats refused to co-operate with the Democratic Party and the Civic Party and criticised the two parties for nominating Leong as Chief Executive candidate, saying that they are not qualified as democrats.
 In the 2006 Election Committee election, the League was criticised by media for refusing to name a candidate in protest at the "small-circle election".

 The LSD won six seats its first attempt in the election in the 2007 District Council elections.
 In late December 2007, the Vice-Chairman of the party, Lo Wing-lok, resigned after a controversy over the lack of documentation on the lease of the party headquarters.
 According to Lo, the premises belonged to an alleged triad member who claimed to be a merchant.

 In the 2008 LegCo elections, the party emerged as the sixth largest party in the legislature by gaining over 10 percent of the vote and winning total of three seats with chairman Wong Yuk-man winning a seat in the Kowloon West geographical constituency and Leung Kwok-hung and Albert Chan retained their seats respectively.
 The LSD fiercely criticised the other democratic parties during the campaign.
 In Kowloon East Andrew To Kwan-hang has accused the Democratic Party of wrongly backing the government's move to privatise the Link Reit Investment Trust, thus paving the way for hefty rent rises in public housing commercial and parking facilities.
-In Kowloon West, Chairman Wong Yuk-man lambasted the Civic Party's Claudia Mo Man-ching in the same way he did the candidates from the pro-Beijing, pro-government flagship party, the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), accusing the Civic Party of applying double standards in its fight for democracy, and being elitist.
+In Kowloon West, Wong Yuk-man lambasted the Civic Party's Claudia Mo in the same way he did the candidates from the pro-Beijing, pro-government flagship party, the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), accusing the Civic Party of applying double standards in its fight for democracy, and being elitist.